Normal Calcium Levels UK

 Pregnancy and Calcium Levels

-Pregnancy is a phase where the demand for nutrients, including Calcium, escalates to support the developing fetus and maintain maternal health.
+Pregnancy is a phase where the demand for nutrients, including calcium, escalates to support the developing fetus and maintain maternal health.

 Importance of Calcium During Pregnancy: